Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab2v2.md

 # Lab 2.1: Containerizing Recommendation service to Azure Container Apps.
-[Read-Only]

 In this lab, you'll be building the docker images and publishing them to Azure Container Apps.